API-Skeletons/oauth2-doctrine-console/README.md

 * `oauth2:jwt:list` List all JWT.

-For the connecting side of JWT, [zf-oauth2-client](https://github.com/API-Skeletons/zf-oauth2-client) provides a command line tool to generate a JWT reqeust.
-See also http://bshaffer.github.io/oauth2-server-php-docs/grant-types/jwt-bearer/
+For the connecting side of JWT see http://bshaffer.github.io/oauth2-server-php-docs/grant-types/jwt-bearer/